 A survey of 3,003 Americans found that 75% of them were chronically dehydrated and experiencing a net fluid loss–not because they were not consuming their eight, 8 oz. water glasses, but because they were offsetting their hydration efforts with caffeine, alcohol, and a high sodium diet.

-Use these five tips to stay rehydrate or to maintain hydration:
+Five tips to stay rehydrate or to maintain hydration:

 - Keep a water bottle on you at all times: You’re more likely to drink water if it’s right next to you.
 Before you know it, you’ll find yourself sipping without even realizing it.